 Just remember that it’s not only about finding the right shampoo it’s also about frequency.
 If you wash your hair too often, despite using a nourishing or volumizing product, it will eventually have a negative impact and may make your hair more oily.

 For some people, it’s once a day, while for others, once a week.
-It’s a bit of trial and error but finding the right cruelty free and vegan shampoo brands will go a long way to helping you manage a healthy head of hair.
+It’s a bit of trial and error but finding the right sustainable vegan shampoo brand will go a long way to helping you manage a healthy head of hair.

 We find it easier to manage dry hair (which is, as we said, weather dependent for us here in Melbourne).
 So as long as we’re regularly using a natural product that has the right ingredients.

 There are a bunch of tried and tested ingredients that effectively repair split ends, brittle or frizzy hair that’s had the life sucked out of it!
-Look out for olive oil, argon oil, coconut oil, aloe vera, jojoba and macadamia oil.
+Look out for:

 Dandruff.
 Everybody, at least once in their lifetime, will experience the joys of this inconvenient (and embarrassing) seborrhoeic dermatitis condition.